okhulusi/Qt_Game_OmarK/GameDesignDoc.md

 ### High Score Box
 Keeps track of the three highest scorers of the game.
 Upon quitting, high scores are exported to a text file and read back in upon opening the game again.
 If no high scores have been made yet, the three highest scorers are set to "Nobody" with a score of 0.
 Further, a new text file is made if it hasn't been already.
+The score list file is named scoreList.txt.
+An example score holding file named example-scoreList.txt has been included for reference.

 ## Picture Information
 Pictures were found at the following website: http://www.spritedatabase.net.
 I do not claim any rights or ownership to these photos.